-How will the built environment in the future look like?
-What new materials or construction methods will be required?
-How will we interact with it?
-The spectrum of research questions in the joint faculty of architecture and civil engineering is very broad and includes developments in both construction and building technology, transportation, real estate, urban planning, architecture and its history.
-Studies on the design and technical construction of the built environment are located in the technical engineering sciences, while research on historical and social aspects also employs methods from the humanities and social sciences.
-The faculty operates in the area of interaction between practical and fundamental-oriented research.
-Both areas have been represented here in varying degrees for years.
-In the meantime, we have been working on research projects with an annual volume of around four million euros.
-The tendency is increasing.
-Our typical funding sources are federal and state ministries and their subordinate offices, the DFG (German Research Foundation), the European Union, foundations and other organizations, as well as private industry.
-However, our own research, in the context of national and international research networks, also has its place in our faculty.
+What will the built environment of the future look like?
+What new materials or construction methods are required?
+How will we move in it?
+The range of research questions in the joint faculty for architecture and civil engineering is very extensive and includes developments in construction and building technology, transport, real estate management, urban planning, architecture and its history.
+Investigations into the design and construction of the built environment are located in the technical engineering sciences, while research into cultural, historical and social aspects also uses methods from the humanities and social sciences.
+The faculty moves in the field of tension between application-oriented research on the one hand and basic research on the other.
+Both areas have been represented with us in different forms for years.
+In total, we have worked on research projects with an annual volume of around €4 million in recent years.
+The trend is increasing.
+Our typical donors are federal and state ministries and their subordinate offices, the DFG, the European Union, foundations and other organizations as well as private industry.
+In-house research, in the context of national and international research networks, also has its place in our faculty.

 • Planning and participation processes: from the preparation of political decisions to participatory development processes

 This research work uses our national and international networks, our laboratories and facilities as well as the institutes of the faculty:

 In addition, we are active in the following interdisciplinary centers at our university: